-Thus a CMP is a Markov polycategory whose kernels are typed by object colors and morphism colors, and whose admissible type conversions are represented by interface kernels.
-The requirement that $(\chi,\psi)$ preserves KSC says that the color of an uncolored composite is computed by composing the corresponding morphism colors in $\M$.

-The interface system is not an additional form of equality between objects.
-It is a mechanism for composing kernels whose connected slots have different but compatible object colors.
+Thus, a CMP is a Markov polycategory whose kernels are typed by object colors and morphism colors, and whose specified type conversions are represented by interface kernels.
+The requirement that $(\chi,\psi)$ preserves KSC says that the color of an underlying KSC composite is determined by composing the corresponding morphism colors in $\M$.
+The interface system is a mechanism for composing kernels whose connected slots have different but compatible object colors.
 This typed composition is introduced in Section~\ref{sec:cksc_diagram_semantics}.